Some say these are the most beautiful walks on earth. They may just be right...

 Should you not be able to visit the Cinque Terre at any other time except peak summer season then come anyway, even crowded the walks are still unforgettably beautiful.

 The other thing with the walks is that they are very dependent on the weather, if it's raining or has rained recently then they are often closed.
-You can check the status at any of the Information Centres located in all five Cinque Terre towns, Levanto and La Spezia.
+You can check the status at any of the Information Centers located in all five Cinque Terre towns, Levanto and La Spezia.

 Because the walks are all in a National Park you need to pay an entrance fee, the best solution is to buy the Carta Treno Multiservizi.
 You can buy it at any station on the Cinque Terre or the one in Levanto and it allows you access to all the walks, all day free train travel up and down between Levanto and the Cinque Terre towns, free use of the buses, including that up to Corniglia (which will save you a 400 step walk), and free WiFi.